matttavares9/quantum-wordle/README.md

 - Demonstrates quantum principles like **superposition** and **measurement probabilities**.

 ## How It Works
-Players guess letters of a hidden word, and the quantum circuits evaluate:
+Players guess letters of a hidden word, and custom quantum circuits analyze their guesses to provide probabilistic feedback.

 | Feedback Type                   | Probability        | Example Output       |
 |---------------------------------|--------------------|----------------------|